chaseruskin/orbit/docs/src/tutorials/dependencies.md

 └─ nand_gate ?
 ```

-After introducing dependencies at the project level, it's important to maintain an up-to-date lockfile Orbit.lock.
+After introducing dependencies at the project level, it's also important to maintain an up-to-date lockfile Orbit.lock.
 ```
 $ orbit plan --lock-only
 ```